Forensic Psychology MSc

 Why you should study this course

-Our current staff for this course have many years of combined, varied professional psychological experience, either as British Psychological Society Chartered/Health and Care Professions Council (HCPC) Registered Members themselves, and/or as active researchers.
-Please note staff may be subject to change.
+• Our current staff for this course have many years of combined, varied professional psychological experience, either as British Psychological Society Chartered/Health and Care Professions Council (HCPC) Registered Members themselves, and/or as active researchers (staff may be subject to change).

-This course is delivered on campus full-time over one year, starting in September.
-It can also be studied online on a part-time basis over two years, starting in January – Forensic Psychology MSc (online).
-We recommend the part-time option for anyone who has significant responsibilities outside of university, life, because although the content is the same, the delivery is at half the intensity.
-There is also a sister course, the Forensic Psychology and Mental Health MSc which is available campus-based or online, if you’d prefer to specialise further at this stage.
-Please read the linked pages for information on each option, to ensure you choose the best option for you.
+• This course is delivered on campus full-time over one year, starting in September or it can also be studied online on a part-time basis over two years, starting in January.
+We recommend the part-time option for anyone who has significant responsibilities outside of university, life, because although the content is the same, the delivery is at half the pace.

 British Psychological Society

-This course is accredited by the British Psychological Society (BPS) for the 2022/2023 intake1.
-As such, the course fulfils Stage 1 requirements towards becoming a Chartered Psychologist (for students who also have the required Graduate Basis for Chartership).
+The course is designed to fulfil Stage 1 requirements towards becoming a Chartered Psychologist (for students who also have the required Graduate Basis for Chartership).
 This means students also need to have an accredited undergraduate psychology degree to go on to be eligible for Chartership, or have completed an accredited conversion course prior to commencement of the MSc.
 For full details please visit the BPS website.

 To be awarded an accredited degree, graduates must achieve a minimum of 50% pass mark on first attempt for all modules contributing to the accredited MSc degree (British Psychological Society Standards for the Accreditation of the Masters Programme in Forensic Psychology).
 Any subsequent attempts are capped at 40%.
 Graduates who do not meet this requirement will exit with a non-accredited award.
 To achieve the necessary number of credits for all non-accredited awards, graduates must achieve a minimum of 40% pass mark for all modules contributing to the award.

-As part of this course, you will undertake a professional development module which is currently accredited by the Chartered Management Institute (CMI) for the 2022-23 intake.
+As part of this course, you will undertake a professional development module which is currently accredited by the Chartered Management Institute (CMI).
 Upon successful completion of the module, you will gain the CMI Level 7 Certificate in Strategic Management and Leadership Practice at no additional cost.

 What you'll study